ryanklee/think-taink/README.md

 ## Documentation

 For more detailed information about the project's components and architecture, please refer to the `docs/` directory.

+## Error Handling and Logging

+The project now includes a robust error handling system with custom exceptions.
+Logs are automatically rotated to prevent excessive file sizes.
+Check the `logs/` directory for detailed application logs.

+## Version Control for Principles and Heuristics

+The system now includes version control for principles and heuristics, allowing for tracking of changes over time.
+This feature enhances the system's ability to learn and adapt.

 ## License